Tuesday, May 5, 2015

 With its current placement as an equatorial constellation, Aquarius is one of 15 constellations through which the Earth's celestial equator passes.
 Because of Earth's axial tilt, the celestial equator currently traces an angle of 23.4 degrees with respect to the great, or Riemannian, circle that divides the Earth into two equal hemispheres.
 Although visible globally, equatorial constellations reach their upper culmination -- or highest point as viewed from Earth -- in the tropics.
 The equatorial-based region of the tropics is defined in the Northern Hemisphere by the Tropic of Cancer (23 degrees 26 minutes 16 seconds north 0 degrees 0 minutes 0 seconds west) and in the Southern Hemisphere by the Tropic of Capricorn (23 degrees 26 minutes 26 seconds south 0 degrees 0 minutes 0 seconds west).

-Earth's two equators: inclination of Earth's celestial equator (green circle) with respect to great, or Riemannian, circle (black circle): Tfr000, CC BY SA 3.0, via Wikimedia Commons
+Earth's two equators, inclination of Earth's celestial equator (green circle) with respect to plane of the ecliptic's great circle (black circle): Tfr000, CC BY SA 3.0 Unported, via Wikimedia Commons

 During spring in the Northern Hemisphere, Aquarius appears in the eastern to southeastern skies.
 Optimal viewing of Aquarius in the Northern Hemisphere is in autumn.